 The visual field is the entire space that a person can see around them without moving their eyes.
 If areas of the brain that are involved in processing vision are impaired, then visual field loss can result.
 The field loss can be whole or partial.
 If you have this sort of visual field loss, you are unlikely to see it as an area of darkness in your visual field.
 Instead, the missing visual field is simply not there.
-In the same way that we cannot see behind us without moving our head and eyes.
+In the same way that we cannot usually see behind us without moving our head and eyes.

-Hemianopia is defined as a loss of half the usual visual field, as seen through both eyes.
-It can occur if one side of the brain’s visual processing system is impaired.
+We refer to a loss of half the usual visual field, as seen through both eyes, as hemianopia.
+It can occur if only one side of the brain’s visual processing system is impaired.
 This could happen after a stroke.
 The brain’s visual processing system is organised in such a way that we can predict patterns of visual field loss from the location of brain injury.
-For example, an acquired injury on the left side of the vision processing centres in the brain can lead to a right-sided hemianopia, and an injury on the right side of the vision processing centres of the brain can lead to a left-sided hemianopia.
-Hemianopia is not always complete and some of the affected half of the visual field may still have visual function.
+For example, an acquired injury on the left side of the brain’s visual processing system can lead to a right-sided hemianopia, and vice versa.
+Importantly, hemianopia is not always complete and some of the affected half of the visual field may still have visual function.

 It looks like your account is awaiting verification.Contact us

 The size of your game window suggests you're playing on a mobile platform.
 Unfortunately this game isn't playable on devices with small screens.